unscroller.com/cant-stop-scrolling/

 No. Unscroller is not a medical treatment and does not diagnose addiction.
 If scrolling is seriously affecting your life, consider support from a qualified professional.

-Start with fewer feed traps, clearer focus windows, and a better next action than another scroll.
+Start with fewer feed traps, clearer focus windows, and a next action that gives your real goal a chance.